 Gamma Sports gave the racquet an aerodynamic beam design partnered with a new graphic for aesthetics.
 It carries a 27.5 length, and it only weighs 9.5 ounces for forgiveness.

-The racquet is easy on the arm for tennis players, both beginners and intermediate players who have a slower swing.
-Despite having a hefty swing weight at 405, the racket remains maneuverable during the game.
+This beginner tennis racquet is easy on the arm for tennis players, both beginners and intermediate players who have a slower swing.
+Despite having a hefty swing weight at 405, the racquet remains maneuverable during the game.

 It delivers a 16×19 string pattern, which works to keep its power in place.